tn-aixpa/rs-deforestation/docs/howto/workflow.md

 ## 5. Create workflow pipeline

 Workflows can be created and managed as entities similar to functions.
-From the console UI one can access them from the dashboard or the left menu. run the following step to create 'workflow' python source file inside src directory.
+From the console UI one can access them from the dashboard or the left menu.
+Run the following step to create 'workflow' python source file inside src directory.
 The workflow handler takes as input

 - startYear (start year for time series analysis)
 - endYear (end year from time series analysis)